-The chassis consists of two girders, each of which is made from two 121⁄2" Angle Girders overlapped two holes, and they are the chassis consists of two girders, each of which is made from two 12§.
-Angle Girders overlapped two holes, and they are connected at their ends by 91⁄2" Angle Girders.
-At the rear the depth of the chassis is increased on each side by two 121⁄2" Strips bolted to Semi-Circular Plates and 11⁄2" Angle Girders (34) (Fig. 9.1d).
+The chassis consists of two girders, each of which is made from two 121⁄2" Angle Girders overlapped two holes, and they are connected at their ends by 9.
+Angle Girders.
+At the rear the depth of the chassis is increased on each side by two 121⁄2 Strips bolted to Semi-Circular Plates and 11⁄2 Angle Girders (34) (Fig. 9.1d).